last-arg/twitch-pages/readme.md

 # Twitch alternative page
-Use twitch API to display simple twitch pages.
+Use twitch API to display simple alternatives to some twitch pages.
 Pages:
 * Top games
 * Category/Game